funkeeflow/konami-ramen/README.md

 new Konami({ pattern: ['r','a','m','e','n'] });
 ```
 ## Timeout
-You can define the max. time between two key strokes, to make it event harder to succed.
-The default time is set to `600ms` which is fairly enough time.
-Going below `200ms` makes it almost impossible.
+You can define the max. time between two key strokes, to make it event harder to succeed.
+The default time is set to `600ms`.
+Going below `200ms` makes it almost impossible to hit the pattern in the right order and time.
 ```js
 new Konami({ timeout: 450 }); // time in ms
 ```